 Driving Through a Diverging Diamond Interchange

-- Motorists needing to drive straight through the intersection proceed through a second traffic signal and follow their lane back to the right side of the road.
+- Motorists going straight through the intersection proceed through a second traffic signal and follow their lane back to the right side of the road.

 Pavement markings and signals direct motorists to where they need to go.